*Source: American Community Survey 2016. Averages for 38126 and 38106

 Steve Nash started the work at Advance Memphis by helping friends from the neighborhood connect with job opportunities.
 As Steve continued serving and dreaming, staff and programs were added, beginning with financial literacy programs and growing to include job readiness and much more.
 From the beginning, the vision at Advance Memphis has been to see the neighborhood transformed into a revitalized community through the empowerment of local adults.
 We work to help our neighbors see their value in the workplace, and take their place in the workforce.
 It is not enough to simply offer a job to an individual raised in an environment of generational poverty.
 Instead, Advance Memphis offers holistic programs that rely heavily on instilling knowledge and skills in an environment of relational support.

-In 2017 we are welcoming our South Memphis neighbors in 38106 zip code into our programs, while maintaining first priority on 38126.
+In 2017 we welcomed our South Memphis neighbors in 38106 zip code into our programs.

 The Work Life program is at the heart of our services, and begins with teachers giving students a vision of their own value as workers with unique skills sets.
 Volunteer mentors further develop this theme, leading small group discussions with a focus on identifying barriers to employment, setting professional and educational goals, and developing relationships that will provide a support network beyond graduation day.
 All the while, job readiness basics such as integrity in the workplace, effective communication, resume building, and interview skills are covered.
 Work Life is published by the Chalmers Center grew out of a multi-year collaboration with the Chalmers Center for Economic Development and Jobs for Life.
 Learn more here.